mlangc/mlangc.github.io/docs/_posts/2025-11-21-scheduled-executor-stress.markdown

 excerpt: "ScheduledExecutorService under Stress"
 ---

-In this blog post I want to closely look into the behaviour exhibited by standard `ScheduledExecutorService` implementations shipped with standard Java when faced with impossible, or highly challenging demands.
+In this blog post I want to closely look into the behaviour exhibited by standard `ScheduledExecutorService` implementations shipped with standard Java when faced with impossible demands.
 More specifically, I want to discuss what happens if

 * `ScheduledExecutorService.scheduleAtFixedRate` is called with a runnable, that occasionally runs longer than the configured rate.
-* or scheduled and immediate tasks have to compete with other tasks for spare resources.
+* tasks have to compete with other tasks for insufficient resources.

 I want to conclude with some recommendations intended to address the aforementioned limitations.